farhatizakaria/packet-tracer-ubuntu-deps/README.md

 # Description

-This repository provides a collection of dependencies and fixes for running Cisco Packet Tracer on Ubuntu 24.04 and later.
-Simplifies installation by resolving compatibility issues with a few libraries and package on recent Ubuntu releases.
+This repository provides a collection of dependencies and fixes for running Cisco Packet Tracer on Ubuntu 24.04 and later (Debian 13 Trixie included).
+It simplifies installation by resolving compatibility issues with a few libraries and packages on recent Ubuntu releases.